 The process and timeframe for the PBM to review and make a determination about whether a claim will be paid.

-How a pharmacy may submit an inquiry, appeal or otherwise contest the PBM’s response to a pharmacy’s claim.
+How a pharmacy may submit an inquiry, appeal, or otherwise contest the PBM’s response to a pharmacy’s claim.
 Information should include timeframes for each step in the process and should describe an easily accessible process for the pharmacy.

 Ensure information describes how pharmacies are reimbursed in accordance with applicable laws that may dictate payment amount and applicable dispensing fees.